 Interested in exploring the literary world both on and off campus?
 Join a fun, lively group of fellow undergraduate students for activities and events that will stimulate your literary senses and create helpful connections.
-Some upcoming activities include English Connects, periodic web conferences with English alumni who are making it work in the “real” world; informal slam poetry workshops; pre-circulated essay and writing critiques; a literature and arts festival; fun gatherings such as the Mad Hatter Tea Party; and renowned guest speakers.
+Some upcoming activities include a literature and arts festival; informal slam poetry workshops; pre-circulated essay and writing critiques; outreach efforts to area high schools; and renowned guest speakers.
 For more info about joining, contact Literary Buffs mentor, Adriane Genette, email@example.com.